Pioneering the Strategy Sprint at National Australia Bank

 • I developed the Strategy Sprint so that my Payments Design team could DEMONSTRATE that we are a strategic partner AND could operate within a predictable timeframe (which was a core need of Product and Tech).

-• By leveraging this way of operating, we outlined of the future state AND the immediate tactical needs of the project from the start.
+• By leveraging this way of operating, we outlined the future state AND the immediate tactical needs of the project from the start.

 • The Strategy Sprint is run during the kick off stages of a project in collaboration with Product and Tech.